Kittysplit/kittysplit-blog/_posts/2016-08-26-elixir-phoenix.md

 ---
 layout: post
-title: Rebuilding Kittysplit with Elixir and Phoenix
+title: Building a webapp with Elixir and Phoenix
 ---

 Last year we completely rewrote Kittysplit in Elixir and with the Phoenix Framework.
 Here’s a brief summary of what we learned and why we did it.